Skinny Taste

 Theme: Healthy dishes that don’t sacrifice any of the flavor that can be found in their full-fat originals.

-From the blog: “My philosophy is to eat seasonal, clean, whole foods and maintain good portion control.
+From the blog: “My #food philosophy is to eat seasonal, clean, whole foods and maintain good portion control.
 When you cook your own meals, you know you can feel good about what is going into your body.
 Let me help you navigate your way around the kitchen and teach you how to prepare delicious, light, fresh meals your whole family will love.
 (And they won’t even realize it’s good for them!)”food Facebook followers: 223,657

 StraightUPFood